What is Rational Emotive Behavior Therapy?

 This is a very tough phase, even tougher than challenging the thoughts.
-For the patients, it is not so easy to accept others’ opinions replacing the opinion that they have for decades.
+For the patients, it is not so easy to accept others’ opinions replacing the opinion that they have had for decades.
 So, the therapist has to face a tough situation to bring the change.

-Also, even the patients want to change, but their response to situations will not match the expected response on the first try.
+Also, even if the patients want to change, their response to situations will not match the expected response on the first try.
 So, they might feel low and leave trying.
 It is very common because acting consciously is not always possible.

 When they make mistakes, they become low.
 Here, the therapist has to make them understand that it is very common to be failed at primary approaches.

 The changing phase is really struggling for the patients and tough for the therapist.
 But together they can make things happen.
 When the patients learn from the mistakes they’ve made, they can change their irrational thoughts into more rational beliefs.

 Rational Emotive Behavior Therapy or REBT is being used to treat a lot of problems and issues.
 Below is a list of some common problems that are being treated by REBT.

 - Autism spectrum disorder

 - Obsessive-compulsive disorder